influxdata/telegraf/plugins/processors/topk/README.md

 ### Tags:

 This processor does not add tags by default.
-But the setting `group_by_tag` will add a tag if set to anything other than ""
+But the setting `add_groupby_tag` will add a tag if set to anything other than ""

 ### Fields:

 This processor does not add fields by default.
-But the settings `position_field` and `aggregation_field` will add one or several fields if set to anything other than ""
+But the settings `add_rank_fields` and `add_aggregation_fields` will add one or several fields if set to anything other than ""